Juandavidc08/green-innovation-expo/README.md

 - CSS: Style and layout.
 - Github: Host and deploy the code for the website.
 - Codeanywhere: Write and edit the code.
+- Wireframe.cc Sketch the basic of the idea.
+- Coolors.co: Create Pallete.

 ---
 ## Testing